 In addition to language skills the course aims to develop student’s awareness of academic culture and conventions at British universities, and thus be linguistically and culturally better prepared for the demands of doctoral level study in the UK, and, more specifically, at Durham University.
 Individual student programmes may vary depending on the needs of their discipline and potential skills and typical tasks are listed below.

-You will be expected to participate in activities, discussions and video classes with your tutor and fellow students daily (Monday-Friday) within our Virtual Learning Environments (VLE).
+You will be expected to participate in activities, discussions and classes with your tutor and fellow students daily (Monday-Friday).

 We provide full course materials digitally, including reading materials, lesson materials and supporting video content.
 You will have homework and assessment tasks to complete and submit, as well as being expected to dedicate significant time to homework and assessment tasks.